Finding Relief from Light-Sensitivity

 I laughed, shrugged in agreement, and turned back to my work.
 The classmate who had asked the question still looked confused.
 Not my problem, I thought.

-Dealing with constant light sensitivity
+Constant light sensitivity

 I had been diagnosed with migraine only several months prior but had dealt with attacks throughout my life.
 The attacks had started to bleed together and I was never completely free of symptoms.
 I was seeing a headache specialist regularly, trying new treatments and strategies, but the light sensitivity was constant.